 Heart disease is something that affects millions of Americans.
 In addition to those already diagnosed with heart disease, many will get a new diagnoses this year.
 The CDC points out that heart disease is the number one killer in America and significantly impacts both men and women, “About 610,000 people die of heart disease in the United States every year–that’s 1 in every 4 deaths.
 Heart disease is the leading cause of death for both men and women.
 More than half of the deaths due to heart disease in 2009 were in men.”
-If you have heart disease, or are concerned you may be at risk of developing heart disease, it is important to speak to your physician to determine what testing may help you determine you best course of treatment for optimal health.
+If you have heart disease, or are concerned you may be at risk of developing heart disease, it is important to speak to your physician to determine what testing may help you determine your best course of treatment for optimal health.
 Preventing and treating heart disease may involve prescription medication, a change in diet, taking a dl malate supplement, a change in exercise and activity level or other things.
 We should also actively engage in CPR training from somewhere like Coast2Coast in Mississauga.
 Additionally, it is important to speak to your physician to determine if you could benefit from the addition of any vitamins, minerals or other supplements to help support a healthy lifestyle and prevent or treat your heart disease.